USCDataScience/tika-dockers/README.md

 # Tika Image and Video Object Detection and Captioning Dockers

 This repository contains Docker File Image source for the use of image and video object identification and detection and image and video captioning using [Tensorflow](http://tensorflow.org/) and the [Apache Tika](http://tika.apache.org/) toolkit.
-You may want to check out our [Image Captioning Project by USC Data Science](http://github.com/USCDataScience/img2text.git).
+Combined with our [Image Captioning Project by USC Data Science](http://github.com/USCDataScience/img2text.git) we provide a full implementation of the [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555) paper.
+To our knowledge there is no other implementation of this paper available in the public domain.

 # To Build the Dockers
   1. `docker build -f InceptionRestDockerfile -t uscdatascience/inception-rest-tika .` - Builds the Inception v4 model Image detection capability.